DeepGraphLearning/torchdrug-site/_pages/index.md

 landing:
   title: A powerful and flexible machine learning platform for drug discovery
   excerpt: >
-    TorchDrug is a machine learning platform specifically designed for drug discovery on top of Pytorch.
-The core machine learning techniques incude graph machine learnining (graph neural networks, geometric deep learning, and knowledg graphs), deep generative models and reinforement learning.
-It provides a comprehensive and flexible interface to support rapid protoyping of machine learning models for drug discovery.
+    TorchDrug is a machine learning platform designed for drug discovery, covering techniques from graph machine learning (graph neural networks, geometric deep learning & knowledge graphs), deep generative models to reinforcement learning.
+It provides a comprehensive and flexible interface to support rapid prototyping of drug discovery models in PyTorch.

 grid:
   items: